jackfarrell82/4th-Year-Project_Minerva/res/markdown-docs/technical_specification.md

 In the end, we were too far into development to really rip out Chatterbot and replace it, we also could not find any suitable replacements, we would either have to downgrade to natural language processing tools and implement a lot of the chat processing ourselves, or we could sacrifice using code and control and use a web solution such as IBM watson assistant.
 Neither of these solutions really appealed to us or seemed better than what we decided to do, which was to keep the Chatterbot library to run the basics and to work around it to implement the more advanced features ourselves, what this means is that Minerva is slightly less intelligent that we originally wanted, she needs more help and prompt formatting by users to be able to understand what they want.

-### API & Model Troubles
+### Text-to-SQL API & MYSQL API Troubles

 <!-- Talk about the different trials and tribulations of all the models and APIs u tried -->

-> Note: The troubles that caused us to switch models were stated above in the research section, Here we will be discussing troubleshooting the API, Functions, and Databases
+> Note: The troubles that caused us to switch models were stated above in the research section, Here we will be discussing troubleshooting the API, Functions, and Databases.

+Jack first made the file using the API's without having them be functions as he was ensuring the API's themselves were functioning before turning them into functions.
+The first API that was made was the Text-to-SQL API, this was done using the by importing the "requests" library and using requests.get() this gets us the translated query and by using a some string management code to clean up the output we can now focus on creating the MYSQL API and pass the output to the database.

+For the MYSQL API we used mysql.connector library [](https://dev.mysql.com/doc/connectors/en/connector-python-introduction.html)

+As we were creating our own file to get the API to function how we wanted it to, We decided to have both the Text-to-SQL and MYSQL API's in the same file as having minerva import one file with many functions is better than having minerva run seperate python scripts for each API and database available.

 ### Hosting - A fruitless foray